Shopify/shopify_app/docs/shopify_app/sessions.md

 rails generate shopify_app:shop_model
 rails generate shopify_app:user_model
 ```
-This will generate a shop model and user model, which will be the storage for the tokens necessary for authentication.

 This will generate a user and shop model which will be the storage for the tokens necessary for authentication.
 To enable session persistance, you'll need to configure your `/initializers/shopify_app.rb` accordingly: